What is Moana Glass?

 Do you stock all designs?

-All artwork is one of a kind, and while we usually have something available in every series, availability of artwork varies.
-It it is for sale in the Online Gallery, we have it available for you.
+All artwork is one of a kind, and while we usually have something available in every series, the availability of artwork varies.
+If it is for sale in the Online Gallery, we have it available for you.
 Please call if there are any questions about a specific piece.

 What times & days are your classes?

-Classes are by appointment, 9-5, 7 days per week.
+Classes are by appointment, 9-5, Tuesday through Saturday.

 When can I pick up my piece?

 Lesson pieces have to cool down slowly overnight.
-They are usually ready by 3pm the following day.
+They are usually ready by 3 pm the following day.
+If we are closed the following day, then the piece will be ready the morning of the next day we open.

 Are there advanced levels for glass blowing?